Homes in Wood County sold for lower prices recently. See how much they changed.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from Realtor.com.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Marshfield News-Herald: New data shows homes in Wood County sold for lower prices recently
+This article originally appeared on Wisconsin Rapids Daily Tribune: New data shows homes in Wood County sold for lower prices recently